 - Step outside and make the most of the outdoor entertainment across the capital, from riverside theatre to open-air art.

 - Pop over to the West End and take a free self-guided audio tour of Theatreland, narrated by the legendary Sir Ian McKellen.

 - Jump in the car for a night of entertainment at the West End Musical Drive-In.
-Until 19 Dec
+Various dates

 - Plan a fun-filled night out at one of London’s best outdoor and drive-in cinemas.

 - Grab your team for a game of crazy golf across Coal Drops Yard with Club Golf.
 Until 9 May